WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 * The Website's sketch and wireframe was created in Figma as I felt more confortable with it.
 * I've decided to create a wireframe/sketch and then design the whole project with Figma.
+* Open the image in a new tab if possible to be able to actually see the sketch image.

 ![Wireframe Image](./docs/images/wireframe.png)